Electronic-Mango/openai-chatgpt-telegram-bot/README.md

+## Vision

+Bot can respond to messages containing a **single** photo.
+Uploading more photos will result in bot responding to each one separately.
+Other messages than photo or text are ignored.

 ## Disclaimer

 This bot is in no way affiliated, associated, authorized, endorsed by, or in any way officially connected with OpenAI.